-As discussed above, the placed-in-service deadline in §§ 29(f)(1)(B) and 29(g)(1)(A)must be read as applying to when the facility is first placed in service within the applicable dates.
+As discussed above, the placed-in-service deadline in §§ 29(f)(1)(B) and 29(g)(1)(A) must be read as applying to when the facility is first placed in service within the applicable dates.
 The placed-in-service deadlines contained in §§ 29(f)(1)(B) and 29(g)(1)(A) focus on the facility, and not the taxpayer owning the facility.

 Accordingly, the determination of whether a facility has satisfied the placed-in- service deadline under §§ 29(f)(1)(B) and 29(g)(1)(A) is made by reference to when the facility is first placed in service, not when the facility is placed in service by a transferee taxpayer.
-Therefore, we conclude that a termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons.
+Therefore, we conclude that the termination of P under § 708(b)(1)(B) on R's purchase of its interest will not preclude New P from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons.